1. Academic Validation

 Abstract

 Rationale: The selective serotonin uptake inhibitor (SSRI) fluoxetine has been shown to not only increase the extracellular concentrations of serotonin, but also dopamine and norepinephrine extracellular concentrations in rat prefrontal cortex.
-The effect of other SSRIs on monoamine concentrations in prefrontal cortex has not been thoroughly studied.
+The effect of Other SSRIs on monoamine concentrations in prefrontal cortex has not been thoroughly studied.

 Objective: The aim of this study was to compare the ability of five systemically administered selective serotonin uptake inhibitors to increase acutely the extracellular concentrations of serotonin, norepinephrine and dopamine in rat prefrontal cortex.